adfinis/eslint-config/README.md

 Since we want to keep the config in sync with Ember.js' config, we need to synchronize it from time to time.
-This can be done very easily by running `yarn update-blueprints` and verifying the changes.
+This can be done very easily by running `pnpm update-blueprints` and verifying the changes.

 There is also a [Github Action](https://github.com/adfinis/eslint-config/actions/workflows/update-blueprints.yml) that runs this script automatically every week at Friday 12:00 and opens a